SAT/PSAT & ACT Information

 - We recommend that college-bound students take the SAT and/or ACT in the spring of their junior year, and retake the exam(s) in the fall of their senior year, if necessary.

-Since the COVID-19 outbreak began, many colleges (including all SUNY colleges and universities) have adopted test-optional admissions policies to ease the burden on current applicants to locate testing centers (many of which are not operating).
-Some schools will remain test-optional beyond the 2020-2021 admission cycle, and others may again require an SAT/ACT score for admissions in the coming years when testing is safe to do again.
+Since the COVID-19 outbreak began, many colleges (including all SUNY colleges and universities) have adopted test-optional admissions policies.
+Some schools will remain test-optional beyond the current 2022-2023 admission cycle, and others may again require an SAT/ACT score for admissions in the coming years.
 Please check carefully with the schools that you plan to apply to in order to fully understand each school's admission criteria for your cohort.

 PSAT EXAM INFORMATION